Nursing a toddler and discovering that a new baby is on the way can be intensely questioning for some mothers.

 What Breastfeeding Position Works Well for Tandem Breastfeeding?

-Finding a comfortable position for everyone involved when practicing tandem breastfeeding may not come easy and can involve a little bit of trial and error at first.
+Finding a comfortable position for everyone involved when practicing tandem breastfeeding may not come easily and can involve some trial and error at first.

-- You can try breastfeeding with one child in the football hold and the other in a cradle hold.
+• You can try breastfeeding one child in a football hold and the other in a cradle.

-- You can have the toddler kneel next to you to breastfeed, while you place the newborn in a cradle hold.
+• You can have the toddler kneel next to you to breastfeed while holding the newborn in a cradle.

 Is It Safe to Breastfeed During Pregnancy?

-Many nursing mothers tend to develop concern as to whether the fetus in their womb would be getting enough nutrition or if they are subjected to the risk of a miscarriage.
+Many nursing mothers tend to develop concerns as to whether the fetus in their womb would be getting enough nutrition or if they are subjected to the risk of a miscarriage.

-These concerns are well understood, although the truth still stands that there is little or no risk pertaining to both mother and the growing baby involved in breastfeeding during pregnancy, as surely noted in a 2012 study.
+These concerns are well understood, although a 2012 study noted that breastfeeding during pregnancy poses little or no risk to both the mother and the growing baby.

-The American Academy of Family Physicians (AAFP) describes that breastfeeding during a subsequent pregnancy is not unusual.
-If the pregnancy is normal and the woman is healthy, breastfeeding during pregnancy is a personal decision to be made by the woman”.
+The American Academy of Family Physicians (AAFP) describes breastfeeding during a subsequent pregnancy as not unusual.
+If the pregnancy is normal and the woman is healthy, breastfeeding during pregnancy is a personal decision to be made by the woman.”

-Breastfeeding during pregnancy does come with its own challenges, some of which may include emotional and hormonal shift, sore nipples, and the possibility of your child weaning due to a reduction in milk supply resulting from pregnancy hormones.
+Breastfeeding during pregnancy does come with its challenges, some of which may include emotional and hormonal shifts, sore nipples, and the possibility of your child weaning due to a reduction in milk supply resulting from pregnancy hormones.

-Will There Be an Increase In Supply Of Milk Enough For Both Children?
+Will There Be an Increase in the Supply of Milk Enough for Both Children?

 Another major concern that crosses the mind of mothers practicing tandem breastfeeding is whether they will be able to generate sufficient milk for both of their children.